 Seek out data centers that have been audited to standards like SSAE 18 and make sure you insist on seeing copies of their attestation reports.
 In addition, if those same facilities also undergo audits for HIPAA and PCI DSS, that demonstrates their commitment to investing in the security of your critical infrastructure.

 Selecting a colocation provider that not only has the appropriate physical security controls but is also ready and willing to support you during a compliance audit can be a gamechanger.

 It is more difficult than ever to meet the complex demands of compliance and security, especially with evolving threats, vague regulatory guidance, and limited resources.
 Compliance professional services that can test, evaluate and remediate security vulnerabilities can help you increase your ability to withstand intrusions.

 Security is an all-encompassing term.
-It not only hits on the physical location of a data center and the advanced security tools, but also touches on insider threat protection protocols that your provider has in place.
-There are so many different elements that comes with security, it can be overwhelming to know what to look for and inquire about.
+It not only hits on the physical location of a data center and the advanced security tools but also touches on insider threat protection protocols that your provider has in place.
+There are so many different elements that come with security, it can be overwhelming to know what to look for and inquire about.

 What Security Features to Look for